-Experienced builders tell you to spend more on the main components so that when you go to upgrade or rebuild in the future you’ll be able to reuse those parts.
+Experienced builders will tell you to spend more on the main components so that when you go to upgrade or rebuild in the future you’ll be able to reuse those parts.
 There is a fine line for this, though.
 Components get outdated and sometimes PC builders just feel like getting something new.

 Contents at a Glance

 - 1 $700 To $800 Gaming PC Build For 2017 – Intel i5 vs Ryzen 5

 - 1.1 Ryzen 5 1400 vs Intel Kaby Lake i5-7500 Processor

 - 1.2 DDR4 Memory Kits for AMD Ryzen vs Intel